jingweimo/academic-kickstart/content/post/Lu-Join-MSU/index.md

 ---
-title: 11/2020, Dr. Lu joined the Mississippi State University as an Assistant Professor 👋 👋
+title: 11/2020: Dr. Lu joined the Mississippi State University as an Assistant Professor 👋 👋
-subtitle: Dr. Lu joined the Mississippi State University as an Assistant Professor
+subtitle:

 # Summary for listings and search engines
-summary: Dr. Lu joined the Mississippi State University as an Assistant Professor
+summary:

 # Link this post with a project
 projects: []